Update: Similac Lawsuit Filed Over Infant's NEC Death

 “The companies who manufacture these products often intentionally mislabel and misrepresent the contents of the products both to the public at-large and to the health care community, passing off these deadly products as something similar to or even superior to human breast milk,” the complaint states.
 “Tragically, baby Granville Singh, who was premature at birth, was fed these cow’s milk-based products, developed NEC, and died shortly thereafter.”

-Singh's lawsuit brings claims of strict liability, negligence, failure to warn, and seeks compensatory and punitive damages.
+Singh's lawsuit brings claims of strict liability, negligence, and failure to warn, and seeks compensatory and punitive damages.

 Similac Recall Update - August 2022

-Just as the Similac baby formula plant in Michigan is finally resuming operations, it is now being reported that a former Abbott employee filed a whistleblower complaint about the facility with OSHA back in February 2021.
+Just as the baby formula plant in Michigan is finally resuming operations, it is now being reported that a former Abbott employee filed a whistleblower complaint about the facility with OSHA back in February 2021.
 The complaint reported various concerns about the plant and claimed that records about the Similac Recall were being falsified.
 More significantly, it shows that federal authorities were on notice of the problems at the Sturgis, MI facility over a year before those conditions eventually led to a Similac recall and an acute shortage of baby formula.

 In early June 2022, the FDA finally allowed production operations to restart at Abbott’s formula manufacturing plant in Sturgis, MI, following the previous Similac recall.
 A dangerous bacteria outbreak was linked to the facility and a subsequent investigation by the FDA identified numerous violations and unsanitary conditions.
-This prompted an emergency shutdown of the entire plant and Similac recall which lasted several months before operations finally resumed last week.
+This prompted an emergency shutdown of the entire plant and a Similac recall which lasted several months before operations finally resumed last week.

 The Similac recall and other powdered infant formula shortages were starting across the U.S. even before the issues at the Michigan facility arose, but the shutdown made things worse and became the focal point of public outrage.
 The Sturgis facility is being allowed to reopen under the terms of a strict consent decree between Abbott and the FDA.